For prior editions of the CTRP Newsletter, click here.

 Honoring Our Angels

 Bill Harris has a special gift for crafting language that propels transformational action.
 He wrote that trauma is a supraclinical problem that requires the coordinated engagement of multiple service systems to address its many manifestations in physical and mental illness, school failure, substance use, family violence, and criminal behavior.
 He encourages us to become noticers – keen observers who detect unexpected connections that lead to new insights.
-We owe to him the term “Angels in the Nursery”, which transformed the practice of Child-Parent Psychotherapy by highlighting the intergenerational transmission of feeling loved, nurtured, delighted in,
+We owe to him the term “Angels in the Nursery”, which transformed the practice of Child-Parent Psychotherapy by highlighting the intergenerational transmission of feeling loved, nurtured, delighted in, and protected.

 Bill Harris with Alicia Lieberman

-and protected.
 These indelible experiences are passed on from grandparent to parent and from parent to child, creating hope as a roadmap to transcend sorrow and despair.
 He teaches and demonstrates that political engagement is essential in the pursuit of social justice.
 Bill embodies generativity, working quietly and unassumingly over many decades to create initiatives and advance public policies that improve the lives of many millions of children and their families.

 Thank you, Bill, for everything you do and everything you represent.